josefsbreakfast/Polaris-Protocol/🌑_1_Origin_Points/🪿_Embodied_Information_Ecology/🫀🕸️_Information_Is_Experienced/📼_Politicians_Gone_Wild/🛶_Flag_It_Yourself/📍_Postcard_List/🇫🇰_falkland_islands.md

 Please issue them a biscuit and ask them to sit facing the weather.

+### September 2026 update: apparently everyone has rediscovered the map

+The current round of attention is not merely a replay of 1982.

+Three things have converged:

+- on **31 August 2026**, President Donald Trump said the United States was reviewing its position on the Falklands;
+- the **Sea Lion** oil development has moved beyond indefinite prospecting after Final Investment Decisions in December 2025;
+- on **3–4 September 2026**, President Javier Milei escalated Argentina's legal and political response, including new measures and sanctions proceedings concerning 45 people and legal entities connected to hydrocarbon activity.

+Argentina's underlying sovereignty claim is not new.

+It is longstanding and constitutionally embedded.

+The thing that changes is the **temperature**.

+Contestants therefore may not write:

+> "Argentina suddenly remembered the Falklands."

+No.

+Argentina did not forget.

+Nor may contestants write:

+> "Oil explains everything."

+Also no.

+Oil has made the present dispute more economically immediate.

+That is different from demonstrating that every American, British or Argentine move has been caused by Sea Lion.

+Please keep your causation inside the marked lanes.

 ---

 ## Self-Determination Is Not A Prop Either